-Granada, a safe modern city, also has an outstanding geographical location just 40 In the Sterra from the Mediterranean Coast with its tropical climate, and 30 minutes from the Sterra da ski resort.
-This means you can enjoy mountain sports like skiing and snow of the sterra data and the Mediterranean Sea all in the same day.
+Granada, a safe modern city, also has an outstanding geographical location just 40 minutes from the Mediterranean Coast with its tropical climate, and 30 minutes from the Siemann ski resort.
+This means you can enjoy mountain sports like skiing the in the Mediterranean Sea all in the same day.
 The the coast, such as Motril, Salobreña and Almuñecar, offer scenic beaches and exceptional weather throughout the year.